Analysis of Symbols

 of works among which the Psychology and Alchemy.(1)

 Symbols often appear in dreams and this is why they request the analyst's contribution to their decrypting.(2)

-Unlike Freud, who reduces almost all oneiric symbols to sexuality, Jung claims that the symbols are indications ofthe archetypes and especially of the Self.(3)
+Unlike Freud, who reduces almost all oneiric symbols to sexuality, Jung claims that the symbols are indications of the

 Here's an example of the square symbol analysis applied to a dream: